Geometry-Guided Representations for Coherent Lane and Traffic Topology Reasoning in Driving Scenes: Experimental Results

-\textbf{Evaluation Metrics.} Following the official evaluation protocol of OpenLane-V2~\cite{Openlane-v2}, we utilize DET$_l$ and DET$_t$ to measure detection accuracy for lanes and traffic elements, respectively.
-For topology reasoning, we employ TOP$_{ll}$ and TOP$_{lt}$ to assess \textbf{L}ane-to-\textbf{L}ane and \textbf{L}ane-to-\textbf{T}raffic element relationship prediction.
+\textbf{Evaluation Metrics.} Following the official evaluation of OpenLane-V2~\cite{Openlane-v2}, we utilize DET$_l$ and DET$_t$ to measure detection accuracy for lanes and traffic elements, respectively.
+For topology reasoning, we employ TOP$_{ll}$ and TOP$_{lt}$ to assess L2L and L2T relationship prediction.
 The overall performance is quantified using the OpenLane-V2 Score (OLS):

 where $f$ denotes the square root function.
 Our evaluations follow the latest version (\verb|V2.1.0|) of the metrics, as updated in the official OpenLane-V2 GitHub repository\footnote{\url{https://github.com/OpenDriveLab/OpenLane-V2/issues/76}}.